A Systematic Review on Exploration of Extracts and Phytochemicals for Peptic Ulcer from 2018 to 2024.

 Moringa Research

-MoringaBase has indexed 4 studies examining moringa and antimicrobial activity.
-Overall the evidence is preliminary, and moringa is not a proven treatment.
+MoringaBase has indexed 20 studies examining moringa and antimicrobial activity, including 4 randomised trials.
+Overall the evidence is early-stage, and moringa is not a proven treatment.
 Below, every study is scored for quality so you can weigh the findings yourself.

 4